github/codeql/docs/language/codeql-cli/using-the-codeql-cli/getting-started-with-the-codeql-cli.rst

   can run the executable as just ``codeql``.

 At this point, you can execute CodeQL commands.
-For a full list of the CodeQL CLI commands, see the ":doc:`CodeQL CLI reference <../codeql-cli-reference/index>`."
+For a full list of the CodeQL CLI commands, see the ":ref:`CodeQL CLI reference <codeql-cli-reference>`."

 .. pull-quote:: Note

    If you add ``codeql`` to your ``PATH``, it can be accessed by CodeQL for Visual Studio Code to compile and run queries.
-   For more information about configuring VS Code to access the CodeQL CLI, see ":doc:`Setting up CodeQL in Visual Studio Code
+   For more information about configuring VS Code to access the CodeQL CLI, see ":ref:`Setting up CodeQL in Visual Studio Code <setting-up-codeql-in-visual-studio-code>`."
-   <codeql-for-visual-studio-code:setting-up-codeql-in-visual-studio-code>`."

 6. Verify your CodeQL CLI setup